What Is Amazon S3? Top 10 Tips To Optimise Performance

 8. You can use your local environments for testing or production alternatives to S3

-There are various tools compatible with S3 APIs available for helping you with testing or migration to local storage.
-Common examples for small test deployment are S3Proxy (Java) and FakeS3 (Ruby).
+Various tools are compatible with S3 APIs to help you with testing or migration to local storage.
+S3Proxy (Java) and FakeS3 (Ruby) are typical examples of small test deployment.
 These tools make it faster and easier to test S3-dependent code in isolation.

 Many enterprises opt to deploy AWS-compatible cloud components in their private clouds.
-Eucalyptus and OpenStack are some of the examples.
+Eucalyptus and OpenStack are some examples.

 9. Look for newer tools to mount S3 as a file system

 Using S3 as a file system can be complex but possible.
 One of the solutions which have been around for a long time is S3FS-FUSE.
-It lets you mount S3 as a regular filesystem but not a robust solution.
+It lets you mount S3 as a regular filesystem but is not a robust solution.
 It has certain drawbacks regarding performance and file operations.
-More recent implementations are Goofys and Riofs that are improvements on S3FS.
+More recent implementations are Goofys and Riofs, which are improvements on S3FS.
 ObjectiveFS is a commercial solution and offers lots of filesystem features.
-If you are looking filesystem backup solutions, zbackup, rclone and borg are open source backup and sync tools.
+If you are looking for filesystem backup solutions, zbackup, rclone, and borg are open-source backup and sync tools.

 10. Drop S3 if another solution is better

-There are many cheaper variants of S3 that can solve the purpose depending on your use case.
-As discussed in Tip 5, Glacier is a great choice for cheaper pricing.
+Depending on your use case, many cheaper variants of S3 can solve the purpose.
+As discussed in Tip 5, Glacier is an excellent choice for cheaper pricing.
 EBS and EFS can be more suitable for random-access data but are costlier than S3.
 EBS with the regular snapshot is a good choice for filesystem abstraction in AWS.
 With EBS, you can attach only one EC2 instance.
-After the release of EFS, one can attach thousands of EC2 instance if the budget allows.
+After the release of EFS, one can attach thousands of EC2 instances if the budget allows.

 Lastly, if you do not want to store data in AWS, the other promising options include Google Cloud Storage, Azure Blob Storage, EMC Atmos and Rackspace Cloud Files.